0-2HERO/event-radar/README.md

 <li> Sat., 18.07.2019, 18:30, Football, Salzburg – Sturm
 <li> Sun., 23.10.2019, 09:45, Ice Hockey, KAC - Capitals

- 2. Task 1 – Modelling
+ <ul>2.
+Task 1 – Modelling
 <li>Start with identifying the database entities and then create a suitable database diagram (ERD).
-The ERD should cover all tables and their relations.
+<liThe ERD should cover all tables and their relations.
 <li>Furthermore, the database should contain additional information, which may be valuable for the
 sport calendar.

-3. Task 2 – DB Structure/Data
+<ul>3.
+Task 2 – DB Structure/Data
 <li>Create a database following the structure of your ERD.
 Add all necessary fields to the tables.
 <li>Foreign keys should be named with a ‘_’ as prefix (Example: _FOREIGNKEY).

-4. Task 3 – Implementation
+<ul>4.
+Task 3 – Implementation
 <li>Create a HTML frontend to display the data in a user-friendly way.
 Navigation should be
 indicated but no functionality is needed.
 <li>Then go on with the dynamic display of data – avoid SQL queries within loops!
-Required parts:
+<ul>Required parts:
 <li>Database connection
 <li>SQL query
 <li> Data output